songfj/purephp/README.md

 ## Setup

-* Download or clone the source code
+* Download or clone the source code and navigate to the folder url
-* Navigate to install.php and follow the instructions
-* For getting started read the demo app source code

 ## Features